 Distribution of Flat Start Results and the Dynamics Data Base

-Upon completion of each flat start, an electronic copy of all dynamics data and final data files will be distributed electronically in PTI format to each of the DWG members and to ERCOT System Planning for archiving.
+Upon completion of each flat start, an electronic copy of all dynamics data and final data files will be distributed electronically in PSS/E format to each of the DWG members and to ERCOT System Planning for archiving.
 This dynamic data distribution shall be within the schedule established by the DWG for the given flat start.

 Stability Book

 The Stability Book is an annual document used to record dynamics data changes and/or corrections required during the flat start processes.
 Recommendations to revise load flow data are also included in the book.
-DWG Members are required to communicate these recommendations to their respective SSWG member to eliminate recurring problems.
+DWG Members are required to communicate these recommendations to other respective working groups, including Steady State Working Group, Operations Working Group, and Network Data Support Working Group, to eliminate recurring problems.

+The following information is included in Stability Book:

-To verify the successful completion of the flat start process, this book should also contain plots of the flat start results.
+Deviation tables or plots of the flat start results are included to verify the successful completion of the flat start process.

-The dynamics data is also included in the stability book.
-This data is in the DOCU ALL PTI format.
+Dynamics data.
+This data is in the DOCU ALL PSS/E activity format.

-Also included in the stability book is the load shedding relay data submitted by each of the appropriate DWG members.
+Load shedding relay data submitted by each of the appropriate DWG members.

-Section 3.4 identifies additional information that will be included in the Stability Book.Other DWG Activities
+Additional information identified for inclusion by Section 3.4

+DWG Coordination with the Steady State Working Group

+To support coordination with the Steady State Working Group, Operations Working Group, and Network Data Support Working Group a list of the changes to the items listed below will be provided to the ERCOT Steady State Working Group Representative member to assure conflicting data is addressed.

+ERCOT shall compile the list following finalization of the flat start.

+For Flat Starts, data changes for one of categories list below submitted by shall be grouped and labeled by the submitter to support efficient compilation of these changes at the end of the flat start by ERCOT.
+The following items should be provided to these working groups for data coordination:

+Unit MVA Base.
+This is also known as MBase used by the dynamic model.

+Zsource changes.
+Reactive machine impedances required for dynamic initialization of models.

+DWG Dynamic Contingency Assumptions List

+The DWG shall construct a dynamic contingency assumptions list detailing contingency assumptions for each TSP for the purpose of screening studies conducted by ERCOT and the DWG members.
+ERCOT and the DWG members shall annually review and update the dynamic contingency assumption list.
+Upon completion of the annual review, ERCOT shall collect the contingency assumptions and submit the finalized dynamic contingency assumptions list to the DWG.

+The assumptions would include:

+Breaker trip time for normal clearing,

+Breaker trip time for delayed clearing due to stuck breaker

+Breaker trip time for delayed clearing due to relay failure

+Relay characteristic assumptions to assess generic apparent impedance swings that can trip any transmission system elements

+Other assumptions deemed necessary by DWG as specified during the annual review

+Other DWG Activities

 Dynamic Disturbance Recording (DDR) Equipment Annual Review